mdancho84/datasciencecoursera/DevelopingDataProducts/shiny-app/about.md

 * Switch to the __Data__ tab to see how the filters control the data.
 Subset the data, and try downloading the csv file.

 * Use the __Reset Fields__ button when finished.
-See how the data set refreshs to its original size and how all of the reactive inputs
+See how the data set refreshs to its original size and how all of the reactive inputs reset.

 ## Enjoy & Leave Feedback